 The proposed bill amends the Income Tax Act of 1967 by adding a new section that allows taxpayers who own agricultural assets to claim a tax credit for selling or renting these assets to beginning farmers.
 Effective for tax years starting January 1, 2025, the credit is structured as follows: 5% of the sale price or fair market value of the agricultural asset (up to $32,000) for sales; 10% of gross rental income for qualified rental agreements (up to $7,000 per year for three years); and 15% of the cash equivalent of gross rental income for share rent agreements (up to $10,000 per year for three years).
-Taxpayers must obtain a certificate from the relevant department to claim the credit, which is capped at a total of $5 million per calendar year.
+Taxpayers must obtain a certificate from the relevant department to claim the credit, which is capped at $5 million per calendar year.

 Statutes affected: Senate Introduced Bill: 206.1, 206.847